 This ideal model society irks some critics, too.
 The government builds society based on the percentage of these present ethnicities, including regulating their housing placement, education and school, and others.

-But overall, it works for the Singapore culture.
+But overall, it works for the Singapore culture and traditions.

 As in most Asian cultures, the elderly are well-respected in Singapore culture.
 This was carried over from the Chinese and Malaysian culture.

-So the next time you are ordering food in the hawker center, you can practice your respect.
+So the next time you are ordering food in the hawker center, or at any of the other great places to eat in Singapore, you can practice your respect.
 “Auntie, one portion of ayam laksa, please.”

 A very conservative society

 At a quick glance, today’s Singapore may look like an ultra-modern and liberal city.
 But inside, it is still an extremely conservative and religious society.
 The ancient traditions and beliefs have not evolved as quickly as the physical city growth.